-- 10. The draft or Environmental Management Programme ("EMPr") submitted as part of the application for Environmental Authorisation must be amended and submitted to this Department for approval, at least 90 days prior to commencement of any activities on the site: - 10.1.
+- 10. The draft or Environmental Management Programme ("EMPr") submitted as part of the application for Environmental Authorisation is herewith approved and must be implemented and adhered to. - 10.1.
 The EMPr must be amended to incorporate the following - 10.1.1.
 Incorporate all the conditions given in this Environmental Authorisation; - 10.1.2.
-The ECO must conduct site inspections every two weeks during the construction phase (The frequency may be increased to weekly site inspections). - 10.1.3.
-All ECO monitoring reports compiled monthly during the construction phase must be submitted to the competent authority quarterly (every three months), except when there is non-compliance observed, in which case the ECO must bring to the competent authority's immediate attention by means of a written report. - 10.1.4.
-The ECO must conduct site inspections every two weeks during the rehabilitation phase and submit the ECO monitoring reports during this phase monthly. - 10.1.5.
-Include the auditing schedule as set out by this Environmental Authorisation.

-11. The EMPr must be included in all contract documentation for all phases of implementation.
+Include the auditing schedule as set out by this Environmental Authorisation. - 11.
+The EMPr must be included in all contract documentation for all phases of implementation.